-Chapter 1 Introduction
+Introduction

-1.1 Philanthropy has been an important part of life in India since ancient times.
+- Philanthropy broadly encompasses any altruistic activity intended to 1.1 serve others, or the act of donating money, goods and services to support a socially beneficial or humanitarian cause, with no financial or material reward to the donor.
 The word is derived from the Greek term Philanthropos, which means the "love of humanity".
-Philanthropy broadly encompasses any altruistic activity intended to serve others, or the act of donating money, goods and services to support a socially beneficial or humanitarian cause, with no financial or material reward to the donor.
-Charity is a similar concept, except it is usually linked to religion...
+Philanthropy has been an important part of life in India since ancient times.
+Charity is a similar concept to philanthropy, except it is usually specifically linked to religion.
+Individuals as well as religious institutions have been contributing for social welfare since time immemorial.
 While Hindus believe in daana (giving) and Buddhists have bhiksha (giving to a monk), Islam directs its followers to give in the form of sadagah (voluntary charity), and zakat (obligatory charity).
+Bhagavad Gita goes so far as to say that one is entitled to keep only a much wealth as is required for one's maintenance.
+If one accumulates more than one's need, he will be regarded as thief in the eyes of God.
 Charity focuses on providing a solution to the immediate need of an individual or a group, whereas philanthropy attempts to deal with the root cause of the problem to prevent them from happening.
 For example, providing food to a hungry person would be charity but providing education so that the person can find a job and fend for himself is philanthropy.
-In recent times the focus has shifted from charity to philanthropy, with the ancient tradition of donating to temples and to needy and destitute giving way to contributing for social causes like women's empowerment, promotion of education, social welfare, etc.

-1.2 There has been corporate involvement too in the philanthropic movement.
-Jamshedji Tata launched the J N Tata Endowment Scheme in 1892, long before the first major foundation was formed in the US.
+Earlier donating to temples, churches and other religious institutions also constituted philanthropic activity since these organizations ran various educational institutions and conducted various social activities.
+Even today, some of the large religious institutions like Ramakrishna Mission and Kanchi Kamakoti Peetam SRI SANKARA MATAM, etc. are involved in health care, social services and education.
+But nowadays most organizations with non-religious background run by various corporate or other private individuals involved in philanthropic activities like women's empowerment, promotion of education, social welfare, etc. - 1.2 There has been corporate involvement too in the philanthropic movement since 19th century.
+The first known instance of corporate philanthropy was the establishment of J N Tata Endowment Scheme in 1892 by Jamshedji Tata, long before the first major foundation was formed in the US.
 His biggest contribution was the establishment of the Indian Institute of Science.
-Similarly, Ardeshir Godrej's gave a generous donation to the Tilak Fund for the upliftment of Harijans .The Tatas and the Murugappas pioneered charitable contributions to hospitals and schools.
-Now, companies are entering into newer areas like environmental conservation and preservation of history and art and have institutionalised their philanthropic activities in the form of family foundations.
-While the Azim Premii Foundation and the Infosys Foundation support education initiatives, industrial houses such as Bajaj, Birla, Reddy laboratories etc., have foundations which support an array of development initiatives.
-Various socio religious institutions like Satya Sai Sewa Trust, the Chinmaya and the Ramakrishna Missionshave increased their scope to include developmental activities, like, rural development, healthcare, etc.
+Similarly, Ardeshir Godrej gave a generous donation to the Tilak Fund for the upliftment of Harijans.
+The Tatas and the Murugappas pioneered charitable contributions to hospitals and schools.
+Now, corporate philanthropy is becoming more structured and expanding to include new areas like environmental conservation, preservation of history and art and have institutionalised their philanthropic activities in the form of family foundations.
+The Azim Premji Foundation and the Infosys Foundation support educational initiatives, and industrial houses, such as, Bajaj, Birla, Reddy laboratories, etc., have foundations which support an array of development initiatives.
+Various socio-religious institutions, like, Satya Sai Sewa Trust, the Chinmaya and the Ramakrishna Missions have increased their scope to include developmental activities, like rural development, healthcare, etc.